 What are Frieze Talks?

-Frieze Talks are a daily programme of keynote lectures, panel debates and discussions featuring leading art-world figures, philosophers, and critical theorists and is presented by Frieze Foundation in collaboration with frieze magazine.
+Frieze Talks is a daily programme taking place at Frieze London and includes keynote lectures, panel debates and discussions featuring leading art-world figures, philosophers, and critical theorists.
+Frieze Talks is presented by Frieze Projects in collaboration with frieze magazine.

-Frieze published Frieze Projects: Artists’ Commissions and Talks 2003–2005 as a record of the work of Frieze Foundation, featuring essays on the commissioned projects and texts from the lectures and panel discussions.
+Frieze published Frieze Projects: Artists’ Commissions and Talks 2003–2005 as a record of the work of Frieze’s not-for-profit initiatives, featuring essays on the commissioned projects and texts from the lectures and panel discussions.
 The book serves as a valuable introduction to the critical debates in contemporary art.
 A second book in this series was published in 2009, entitled Frieze Projects and Frieze Talks 2006–2008, and features artists from Mike Nelson to Richard Prince and speakers from Dave Hickey to Adrian Piper.

 What is Frieze Projects East?

-Frieze Foundation will curate and produce four new public art projects as part of the London 2012 Festival, the finale of the Cultural Olympiad.
-Situated throughout east London, the series will be known as Frieze Projects East.
-The series has been programmed by Frieze Foundation curator Sarah McCrory.
-The projects will take place in the six east London Host Boroughs for the 2012 Olympic and Paralympic Games: Barking & Dagenham, Greenwich, Hackney, Newham, Tower Hamlets and Waltham Forest.
-The commissioned artists are: Can Altay, Sarnath Banarjee, Anthea Hamilton & Nicholas Byrne and Gary Webb.
+Frieze Projects curated and produced six new public art projects as part of the London 2012 Festival, the finale of the Cultural Olympiad.
+Situated throughout east London, the series is known as Frieze Projects East.
+The series was programmed by Frieze Foundation’s previous curator, Sarah McCrory.
+The projects took place in the six east London Host Boroughs for the 2012 Olympic and Paralympic Games: Barking & Dagenham, Greenwich, Hackney, Newham, Tower Hamlets and Waltham Forest.